 You will receive credit on your electric bill for the next 25 years.

 You can choose to save more on your electric costs by purchasing additional credits from the system – if you are a large electric customer.

 You have NO out of pocket expenses and NO ongoing costs from the array

 Our standard lease term is 25 years (the warranted life of the solar panels), but systems can last for 35 years so we may offer 3-, 5- or 10-year extensions.

 How a Solar Project Affects the Landscape

 Solar projects make great neighbors because they have no moving parts, create no pollutions, and basically just sit there for 25 years, except for our routine maintenance and mowing around the panels.
 Solar projects are often fenced with access only for authorized maintenace personnel.
 At the end of the contact we decommission, dismantle and remove the system, returning the land to its original condition.

 Need a New Roof?
 Solar Can Help Pay For It.

-Let Norwich Solar Technologies cover the cost of replacing your old barn or commercial building roof, while we utilize the space to support sustainable energy in New England.
+Let Norwich Solar cover the cost of replacing your old barn or commercial building roof, while we utilize the space to support sustainable energy in New England.